 Is Serbia a good place to invest in property?

 The average property value in Serbia is considerably cheaper than in countries like the UK, the US, France, and Australia.
-The Serbia investment visa program provides the added benefit of granting a residence to foreigners who purchase homes in the country.
+The Serbia investment visa program provides the added benefit of granting a residence permit to foreigners who purchase homes in the country.

 How long can you stay in Serbia if you own a property?